 Such a mistake cannot be corrected because Hashems name is already written furtherSimilarly adding ink to correct a letter or adding a missing letter out of order, I.e. if the Sofer has already written further, would make it possul, because it says “Vehoyu” and the Medresh explains “Behaviosom Yihiyu” which means that the order that the letters are in, is the order that they have to come about in, so if for example the sofer wrote the word of shema then he realized that the shin was possul he cannot just correct it he must first erase the ayin and the mem then correct the shin and start again.
 If Hashems name is written after the mistake it cannot be corrected, because in order to correct you would need to erase all written after the mistake or missing letter and Hashems name cannot be erased.Therefore buying from a Certified Sofer is very important because just as it is important know that the Sofer be a Yiras Shomaim/G-d fearing Jew.
 It is equally important that you know he is fluent in the Halachos.

 What makes Tefillin and Mezuzos Mehudar?

-I have a large selection of Tefillin and Mezuzos some really basic and others are very Mehudar.
-With a price range of forty five dollars to one hundred and seventy five for a Mezuzah.
-And Tefillin from four hundred to one thousand eight hundred.
+I have a large selection of Tefillin and Mezuzos some more basic and others are very Mehudar.
+With a price range of $110 to $275 for a Mezuzah.
+And Tefillin from $900 to $2900.

-A nice Mehudar Mezuzah can take a sofer anywhere between five and six hours to write, and Tefillin can take as long as a week.
-Because so much time and effort is put into the writing , a nice Mehudar Mezuzah can easily cost eighty five dollars, while some can reach as far as two hundred.
-Now since this is not machine made there is no standard run of the mill price, the more Mehudar it is the more it will cost.
+A nice Mehudar Mezuzah takes a Sofer approximately 3 and a half to 4 hours to write, and Tefillin can take as long as a week.
+Now because so much time and effort is put into the writing , a nice Mehudar Mezuzah can easily cost $100, while some can reach as far as $225.
+Since these are not machine made there is no standard run of the mill price, the more Mehudar the writing is it is the more it will cost.